jeno-lustyik/jeno-lustyik/README.md

-- 👋 Hi, I’m @jeno-lustyik
+- 👋 Hi, I’m @jeno-lustyik, just call me Jeno.
 - 👀 I’m mostly interested in Python and game development.
 - 🌱 Graduate from EPICODE's Python class, currently taking CS50.
 - 📫 You can reach me on discord on @jeno#1308 or in mail lustyik [dot] jeno [at] gmail [dot] com